idanhagai5/Verilog-HDL-Fundamentals-for-Digital-Design-and-Verification/Project7/README.md

 # Project 7
-Design and verify a N bit decoder
+Design and verify a N bit decoder.

 ## Interface Definition
 The module should have the following interface: